UyKerad/UyKerad.github.io/README.md

 **F (Visualization, Result Analysis, Conclusion).**
     - Model evaluation and grouped bar chart were done by Alex Luo
     - Feature importance plot was done by Dhruv Das.
+    - Conclusion was written by Darek Yu and Vincent DePasquale.
 **G (Final Tutorial Report Creation).**
     - Alexander Cui wrote the Introduction and Data Curation portions of this assignment.
     - Website is hosted and was formatted by Darek Yu.